forkcms/documentation/module guide/blocks_and_widgets.md

 }
 ```

 The execute function is always present and is called by Fork CMS when opening any action.
-As you can see, the execute method of FrontBaseBlock is called too.
+As you can see, the execute method of FrontendBaseBlock is called too.
 This makes sure that the js-files and css-files are autoloaded.

 The line starting with "$this->tpl->assign(" ... assigns a variable to the template we'll be using to display the action.

-loadTemplate (also defined in FrontBaseBlock) loads the template file in which we parse the data we'll be loading in our self defined method getData.
+loadTemplate (also defined in FrontendBaseBlock) loads the template file in which we parse the data we'll be loading in our self defined method getData.

 ```
  /*